South Dakota v. Wayfair: How the Decision Impacted E-commerce

 - If I exceed a state's threshold but all my sales are non-taxable, will I still have to register and file zero-due tax returns?

 - Am I properly collecting and tracking exemption certificates so that if I am now required to file in more states, I can support all of my non-taxable sales?

 These are just a few of the many questions and issues that companies must now wrestle with when making out-of-state sales.
 Luckily for you and your business, Bowers' Sales & Use Tax group has extensive experience dealing with these issues for our clients.
 We have assisted our clients with navigating the world of sales & use tax by providing the following services:

 A comprehensive review of a company's operations to ensure proper sales and use tax registration in states where a taxable presence exists.

 Negotiations and advance filing agreements with a state to satisfy prior sales and use tax liabilities with reduced penalty and interest charges.

 Assistance with sales & use tax audits from the pre-audit conference through the appeals process to help minimize sales and use tax assessments.

-A comprehensive review to determine taxability of purchases or sales, tailored to your company’s specific operations, needs and requirements.
+A comprehensive review to determine the taxability of purchases or sales tailored to your company's specific operations, needs and requirements.